danieltuzes/studies/README.md

 ## named random number engine

 In one of my professional tasks, I had to implement a prng container for Monte Carlo simulations.
 The purpose of this container is to improve prn generation by supporting multiple seeds, and instead of seeds, to support named seeds.

 - The first step is to print out all the random numbers used by the model, which produced the result A, store them in a file,
 - and then use this super container to feed the model with the same numbers.
 This time I should get the same result A.
 - Then the file-based random number feed has to replaced by a prng algorithm, like Mersenne Twister.
 This time the model should produce different result B. I can write out the random numbers again, into a file, and use the file instead of the algorithm producing the same B result.
 So we can see how changing the random number engine from a basic math algorithm to file-based solution keeps the same result A.
 - Then we change the random numbers, and get result B, but the result remains the same if we change the source of random numbers from a file to a math algorithm again.

-The details of the class can be found in the [readme of namedPrng](namedPrng/README.md).
+The details of the class can be found in the [readme of randuti](randuti/README.md).
+The class is in a module `named_prng` that is distributed as a package called `randuti`.

 ## random-meta